doyun421/Calibration/definition.md

                       Focal length (fx, fy) and optical centers (cx, cy) can be used to create a camera matrix(intrinsic parameters)
                       Extrinsic parameters corresponds to rotation and translation vectors which translates a coordinates of a 3D point to a coordinate system.

+                      Pick a reference point in the 3D world, mark it as the origin and define the world coordinate system axis.
+Rotate and translate the wolrd coordinate system to the camera coordinate system.
+A 3D point defined in the world coordinate system will now be in the camera coordinate system.

+                      Notice that by [x, y, z] facilitates (possible 가능하게 하다) the dot product to obtain the camera coordinates of the point in 3D space.
+R refers to the rotation matrix and t refers to a translation matrix that first rotates a point to camera coordinate system orientation and translate it to camera coordinate system.
+[R|T] is also called the extrinsic camera matrix that rotates and translate object in the specified world coordinate system to the camera coordinate system.

+                    ### Homogeneous Coordinates
+                    [x, y, z] and [Xc, Yc, Zc] are called homogeneous coordinates and such camera matrix transformation is a projective transformation described by homogeneous coordinates.
+A three dimensional world point is represented by four homogeneous coordinates with the last coordinate.
+A two dimensional point on the image is represented by three homogenous coordinates with the last coordinate the depth(Z axis) of the point.
+To better understand homogenous coordinates, we will use the two dimensional image point represented by three homogenous coordinates as an example since three dimension can be depicted in drawings.
+A point on the image (0, 200) can be seen as a ray from the origin as (0, 200, 1).

+                ## Intrinsic Matrix
+                      shift origin of image plane to top left.
+                      A point defined in the camera coordinate system can be projected into the image plane.

 ### code
         Setup